 Have Big Plans for the Future

 People want to be a part of something great.
 The more excited you are about doing great things, the more likely you are to attract talent that wants to come along for the ride and stick with you until you reach your goals.
 A clear vision for the future also gives potential employees some reassurance that they’re making the right choice in choosing to work for you.
-After all, joining a startup with no established record of success and seem like a risky proposition.
+After all, joining a startup with no established record of success seems like a risky proposition.
 Remove those fears, and you’re more likely to get the people you want.

 The strength of your team is crucial to the success of your business.
 When you find someone who seems like the right fit, act quickly.
 The best talent will always be in high demand, and you don’t want to pass up that superstar addition to your team.